samnoon1971/samnoon1971/README.md

  :office: &nbsp;I'm currently working at **BroTecs Technologies Limited**

- :seedling: &nbsp; I'm learning DevOps
+ :seedling: &nbsp; I'm exploring and working on Cloud and DevOps tech stacks which includes **Ansible, Terraform, CICD Pipelines (Jenkins), Docker, Kubernetes, Prometheus, Grafana,** etc.

  📫 Find out more about me & feel free to connect with me here: